Gokulachalam/Secure_Test_Pro/README.md

 SecureTest Pro is a Flask application that combines face and eye detection to enhance the security of an online test-taking environment.
 It captures the webcam feed, analyzes facial features, and issues warnings based on detected movements.
 The application also takes a screenshot when a certain threshold of warnings is reached.

+## Demo

+## Development Environment

+This project is developed and tested on a Debian 12 Linux platform

 ## Features

 - **Webcam Integration:** Utilizes the user's webcam to capture live video feed.